Overcoming the Modality Gap in Context-Aided Forecasting: Introduction

 Despite its enormous potential, recent empirical analyses show that multimodal forecasting models that fuse time series with textual context frequently \emph{fail to outperform unimodal baselines}~\citep{zhang2025does}.
 We hypothesize that this performance gap stems from low context usefulness in both training and test CAF datasets.
 For a piece of context to be useful, it should be \emph{descriptive} of the underlying dynamics, \emph{aligned} with the temporal window of interest, and \emph{complementary} to patterns already visible in the numerical trajectory.
 However, obtaining high-quality data at the scale required for training AI models often relies on matching time series with web-scraped text (e.g., news articles)~\citep{liu2024time,wang2024news,wang2025chattime}, whose predictive utility remains unverified.
 This quality problem extends even to small-scale test datasets: creating and verifying reliable benchmarks requires human annotators with both domain expertise and time series proficiency to assess whether contexts provide a complementary predictive signal.
 Without datasets where context is \emph{provably useful}, progress in CAF remains bottlenecked.

-To overcome this modality gap, we introduce a context-generation methodology that enables researchers to convert any numerical time series dataset into a context-aided forecasting dataset, with provably useful context.
+To overcome this modality gap, we introduce a generate-then-verify methodology that converts numerical time series datasets into context-aided forecasting datasets with empirically useful context.
 Our methodology consists of two phases: generation and verification.
 In the generation phase, we prompt a Large Language Model (LLM) to generate plausible scenarios that explain differences in dynamics between the historical and future portions of a time series window, capturing factors that are not inferable from the historical data alone.
 In the verification phase, we task a state-of-the-art context-aided forecasting model with predicting the future time series given the history and the generated context.
 We then keep the forecasting window-context pairs for which the forecast improves when provided with the generated context, compared to without it.
-This procedure guarantees that retained contexts are descriptive of temporal dynamics and complementary to numerical histories.
+This procedure ensures that retained contexts pass a direct forecasting-usefulness test, providing empirical evidence that they are complementary to numerical histories under the chosen verifier.